BendroCorp/community-guidelines/privacy-policy.md

 ## What personal information do we collect from the people that use this application?
 Currently when connecting to our application stack we may collect the following personal information at various times:
 - Email
-- Street Address, City, State, Zip Code, Country
+- Address Information: Street Address, City, State, Zip Code, Country
 - Credit Card Information
 - IP Address
 - Geolocation
+- Device identifiers
-- Any other personal information you submit to us not otherwise directly collected for operating the service
+- Any other personal information you submit to us not otherwise directly collected for operating the service through voluntary submission (ie chats, messages, etc)

 ## When do we collect information?
 We collect information from you when you register on our site, fill out forms or generally enter information on our site.
 We also gather geolocation data based on your IP address from third party sources.

 ## How do we use your information?
-We may use the information we collect from you when you register, make a purchase, sign up for our newsletter, respond to a survey or marketing communication, surf the website, or use certain other site features in the following ways:

-- To personalize your experience and to allow us to deliver the content that you are intended to see.
-- To improve our application stack in order to better serve you.
-- To administer contests, promotions, surveys or other site features.
-- To send periodic emails, push notifications, Discord notifications and other forms of notifications regarding community business and services.
-- To ensure that the application stack remains secure (preventing unauthorized logins and other security related activities).
+We use the information you provide from direction collection of the above data for the following purpose:
+- Email
+   - Email data is gathered to aid in facilicating the authentication of your identity and as an avenue for communicating with you.
+- Address Information
+   - We only collect address information for the purpose os shipping physical items to you from the BendroCorp swag store and exchange.
+   - In the case of the BendroCorp exchange, by entering in an a sale agreement with an item seller you authorize us to release your information to the selling member.
+- Credit Card Information
+  - We temporarily gather credit card information from you solely for the purpose of facilitating payments.
+We do not store credit information at all within the BendroCorp service.
+Any payment card information is passed to our payment processor.
+Please see the section for **Stripe** in our **Third-party disclosures**.
+- IP Address
+  - We gather your IP address information for information security purposes.
+Your IP addresses allows to determine where a request originated from which allows us to prevent bad actors from accessing your data and our data.
+- Geolocation
+  - We collect geolocation data based on IP address for the afformentioned purpose.
+- Device Identifiers
+  - We gather device identiers to both track the number of installations and when combined with push notifications we use that information to ensure that are not sending duplicate device notifications.

+At no time do we use any of your information for advertising purposes or any other purpose not directly involved in facilitating the operation of the service.

 ## How do we protect your information?
 We encrypt your personal data wherever possible.